Atrium Glazing Repair - commercial atrium overhead glazing

 Our Atrium Glazing Repair Process

-Every atrium glazing repair begins with a thorough on-site assessment.
-Our specialist surveyors inspect the glazing system at close quarters using rope access or MEWPs, identifying every defect and failure point.
+Our atrium glazing repair process starts with a close-quarters on-site assessment using rope access or MEWPs, followed by a detailed repair specification with clear costings.
 We use controlled water testing to trace leak paths, thermal imaging to detect hidden moisture, and systematic joint inspection to assess the overall condition of seals, gaskets and structural components.

 Types of Atrium Glazing We Repair

-Our team has extensive experience repairing every type of commercial overhead glazing system in use across the UK.
-This includes barrel-vault atriums commonly found in shopping centres and transport hubs, pyramid and hip-roof glazing structures, flat-roof patent glazing systems, structural silicone glazing with minimal visible framework, bolt-fixed and point-supported glass systems, and curtain wall atria with overhead glazing elements.
+We repair every type of commercial overhead glazing system in use across the UK, including barrel-vault atriums, pyramid and hip-roof structures, flat-roof patent glazing, structural silicone systems, bolt-fixed and point-supported glass, and curtain wall atria with overhead elements.

 We work with all glass types including toughened, laminated, double-glazed sealed units and specialist solar control glass.
 Whether your atrium was built in the 1980s or the 2020s, we have the knowledge and experience to repair it correctly using materials and methods appropriate to the specific system.